Mehfil (film)

 Mehfil is a 2025 Indian Malayalam-language musical drama film written and directed by Jayaraj.
-It is based on the life of Mullassery Raju and his wife, told in a span of a mehfil night.
+It is based on the life of music enthusiast Mullassery Raju and his wife, told in a span of a mehfil night.
 The film stars Mukesh, Unni Mukundan, Asha Sharath and Manoj K. Jayan.

 The film released on 8 August 2025.

 Plot

 Set in a culturally rich feudal household, the film follows a retired landlord (Mukesh) who is deeply rooted in classical music and poetry.
 As he strives to preserve the dying tradition of mehfil gatherings, the story interweaves the emotional journey of a new generation of artists, including a passionate young musician (Unni Mukundan).